Princeton-CDH/startwords/themes/startwords/README.md

 ## Features

+- Markdown footnotes ([^1]) are rendered both as **contextual notes**—a new design feature that allows for popup annotations to float above a referenced line—as well as endnotes at the bottom of an article's page.
+These contextual notes also allow for images to be included within the space of the note itself.
 - Multiple article output formats: articles are generated as .txt files using Hugo's `{{ .Plain }}` [page variable](https://gohugo.io/variables/page/) and as PDFs using [WeasyPrint](https://weasyprint.org/)
+- Article DOIs (registered with [Zenodo](zenodo.org/)) are specified in each article's YAML header, so that article metadata can be easily harvested by [Zotero](https://www.zotero.org/) citation management software.
+- Article illustration capabilities are built in using deep-zoom view of [IIIF](https://iiif.io/) images and [Sketchfab](https://sketchfab.com/) for embedding 3D models.
+- Excerpts of the current issue's opening lines are generated on the homepage using Hugo's `<!--more-->` [content summary divider](https://gohugo.io/content-management/summaries/)
+- Article order in an issue is configurable.
+The first two articles will be displayed as featured essays highlighted side by side on the issue page; all other articles will be listed by title in the order specified.
 - Layouts: custom content types include feature articles [available under [layouts/article](https://github.com/Princeton-CDH/startwords/tree/master/themes/startwords/layouts/article)], single issues, and list of issues [both available under [layouts/issue](https://github.com/Princeton-CDH/startwords/tree/master/themes/startwords/layouts/issue)].
 - To retain the simplest directory structure that will give us the URLs we want, articles are placed in an issue number directory and have `type:article` specified in the page metadata.
-- Excerpts of the current issue's opening lines are generated on the homepage using Hugo's `<!--more-->` [content summary divider](https://gohugo.io/content-management/summaries/)
-- Article DOIs (registered with [Zenodo](zenodo.org/)) are specified in each article's YAML header, so that article metadata can be easily harvested by [Zotero](https://www.zotero.org/) citation management software.
-- Markdown footnotes (`[^1]`) are rendered both as **contextual notes**—a new design feature that allows for popup annotations to float above a referenced line—as well as endnotes at the bottom of an article's page.
-- Article illustration capabilities are built in using [IIIF](https://iiif.io/) for images and [Sketchfab](https://sketchfab.com/) for 3D embeddings.
-- Article order in an issue is determined by `order` page parameter.
-The first two articles will be displayed as featured essays highlighted side by side on the issue page; all other articles will be listed by title in the order specified.
-- Articles are made available in multiple formats, including a customized plain text version.

 ## Article text version